 About Temple of Hephaestus

-The Temple of Hephaestus is an imposing ancient Greek temple in the Athenian Agora and site of worship of the Greek deity of fire, blacksmiths and sculpture.
+The Temple of Hephaestus is an imposing ancient Greek temple in the Athenian Agora.
+It has been described as the best preserved ancient Greek temple in Greece.

-Built in the fifth century BC, the Temple of Hephaestus was later incorporated into the Church of Agios Georgios, this accounting for its excellent state of preservation.
-This site also features as one of our Top 10 tourist attractions in Greece.
+The Temple of Hephaestus was later incorporated into the Church of Agios Georgios, this accounting for its excellent state of preservation.